History of Angola (Doctorate)

 - Kingdom of Kongo:

-- To the north-west of Angola and a part of the Democratic Republic of the Congo,
+- To the north-west of Angola and a part of the DR Congo,

 the Republic of the Congo